seralexeev/xrabbit.dev/README.md

 date: 07-07-2025
 ```

-Maybe someday I will formulate my thoughts and try to describe all my complaints about it as neutrally as possible but for now I am too lazy.
+Maybe someday I'll put my thoughts together and try to describe all my grievances about it in the most neutral way but for now I'm too lazy.

-Yesterday I completely deleted from the repository all the code that I and the llm wrote in a week (several thousand lines).
+Yesterday I completely deleted from the repository all the code that me and the LLM wrote in a week (a few thousand lines).

 ---